Kristina01111000/Drws_site/README.md

 	- four corners page is a draft now
  	- constant contact test email have the email of the account owner at the bottom, the actual emails don't

-See if there is a way to see how many people downloaded the scorecard, use google for site analytics - he needs a google workspace account for this

 --------------------------------------------------------